sarahciston/codingcare/posts/0critintro.md

 Techno means a plethora of prefix possibilities and digital-analog hybrids (think what "cyber-" was to the '90s).
 Also systems-oriented, bubbling science experiments, project-driven not damage-centered.

 >"This possibility of creating directed, coordinated, and controlled sets of techniken that ensure a reliable link between the addressor and the addressee is the precondition of not only computing but also Althusserian interpellation.
-The technical conditions of various computational systems—analog, digital, or quantum thus turn out to be coterminous with the development of modern disciplinary states and their sociotechnicalities, and addressability emerges as a key shared operational logic." @dhaliwalAddressabilityWhatEven2022
+The technical conditions of various computational systems—analog, digital, or quantum thus turn out to be coterminous with the development of modern disciplinary states and their sociotechnicalities, and addressability emerges as a key shared operational logic." [@dhaliwalAddressabilityWhatEven2022]
 >"This widespread technik of addressing underpins the whole landscape of computing and its imaginaries."
-Address means you are locatable in space, means you are reachable. @dhaliwalAddressabilityWhatEven2022
+Address means you are locatable in space, means you are reachable. [@dhaliwalAddressabilityWhatEven2022]

+#### these may go in the Toolkit instead...

+#### Key forms & foundational concepts of generative AI systems explained

+- "Machine conditioning" not machine learning: "the fuzzy usage of ‘learning’ anthropomorphises a mathematical optimisation process" [@gaitelyriqueFrancisHungerUnHype2021]
+- Replace neural metaphors: "Neurons" in neural networks are pre-set nodes that determine the weights and probabilities of information, ie *they do math.* The "brain" structure is a metaphor, what are other metaphors?
+- Activation & loss
+- Simplistic non-understanding:
+  - "Given the statistical distribution of words in the vast public corpus of (English) text, what words are most likely to follow the sequence [...]?
+(Murray Shanahan (2022), "Talking About Large Language Models" @shanahanTalkingLargeLanguage2023)
+- Vectors & Tensors: When you're a computer, everything's a number
+- Models & Transformers: Encoding, Decoding
+  - ML systems both create and interpret the numerical representations of information.
+- Semi/Un/Supervised depends on human labeling (see crowdwork below)
+  - Was labeled, pre-sorted data used to train it?
+(Supervised)
+  - Or was the data unstructured, like plain text?
+(Unsupervised)
+  - Unsupervised learning means data are even more essential to the models' outputs
+- Complexity here is about scale: The speed and quantity of calculations that computation enables, NOT the complexity of those calculations themselves.
+- Binaries & Booleans
+  - Similarity & Difference
+    - Often seen technically as a measure of "distance"
+    - But of what "dimension" (aspect) and measured (represented numerically) in what way?
+    - cosign similarity between the vectors (a function of the angle between the 2, cosign "normalizes" for scale)
+    - What of the varied social understandings of similarity & difference?
+  - Spatializing metaphors
+  - "Grenzprobleme"
+    - "Border problems" (via Pedro Oliveira)
+    - "Our research shows that the BAMF's language analysis software makes mistakes - just like the people who use it."
+    - Categorization is always a question of in/out-side.
+Concepts are codified through the creation and reproduction of these boundaries.

+#### Classification logics

+- Pervasive capture, data colonialism:
+  - >"the audacious yet largely disguised corporate attempt to incorporate all of life, whether or not conceived by those doing it as “production,” into an expanded process for the generation of surplus value.
+The extraction of data from bodies, things, and systems create new possibilities for managing everything.
+This is the new and distinctive role of platforms and other environments of routine data extraction."
+(Nick Couldry & Ulises A. Mejias  [@couldryMakingDataColonialism2019])
+- Garbage in, garbage out:
+  - Conscientious collection methods, values and questions
+  - Proprietary, missing, indecipherable data, practices and documentation
+  - Labor:
+    - "The data labelers employed by Sama on behalf of OpenAI were paid a take-home wage of between around $1.32 and $2 per hour" [@ExclusiveHourWorkers]
+    - "ChatGPT and other generative models are not magic – they rely on massive supply chains of human labor and scraped data, much of which is unattributed and used without consent,” Andrew Strait
+    - "Automation runs on the averaged microjudgments of whole detachments of underpaid humans, not some supersmart computer."
+[Steyerl (2022) @steyerlMeanImages2023]
+- Unacknowledged curation:
+  - >"All of these attempts to harmonize and create general descriptive languages are founded on a universalizing logic that in its most utopian dimensions believes that these political and infrastructural differences that stand in the way of classification are accidental and can ultimately be overcome."
+[Justin Joque (2015) @joqueDataCreationMeaning2015]
+- Data bodies, algorithmic race & gender, the problem of representation:
+  - “your algorithmic gender may well contradict your own identity, needs, and values.
+Google’s gender is a gender of profitable convenience” (John Cheney-Lippold, We Are Data @cheney-lippoldWeAreData2017)
+  - whose data are (not) included:
+    - “we need to interrogate not only the security of our data but  [...]
+What kinds of stories cannot be told [...] because individuals do not have access to [a boutique self-tracking device], the time to engage it fully, and/or do not have the security to reveal the details of their everyday experience without increasing their risk of domestic or state violence?”
+(Jacqueline Wernimont, Numbered Lives @wernimontNumberedLivesLife2018)
+    - whose stories are these? "what subject position allows us to ethically occupy, flourish, and move in a world of pervasive data monitoring?
+(Natasha Dow Schull)
+- Worldbuilding with data:
+  - “Database design, in that way, is 'an exercise in worldbuilding,' a normative process in which programmers are in a position to project their world views—a process that all too often reproduces the technology of race.”
+(Ruja Benjamin, Race After Technology @benjaminRaceTechnologyAbolitionist2019)
+- Uncertainty reduced to certainty
+  - "[The algorithm] presents something as a singular optimal output, when it is actually generated through multiple and contingent relations. [...]
+I understand the spatial logic of algorithms to be an arrangement of propositions that significantly generates what matters in the world."
+(Louise Amoore, Cloud Ethics @amooreCloudEthicsAlgorithms2020)
+- Displaced agency, diffused responsibility
+- Bias transfer:
+  - "bias transfer both (a) arises in realistic settings (such as when pre-training on ImageNet or other standard datasets) and (b) can occur even when the target dataset is explicitly de-biased" @salmanWhenDoesBias2022

 #### Tech is TechNO (Refusal, Tactical Media)

+##### Extreme use
+  * Lace cards
+  * "Pranking an AI—giving it a task and watching it fail—is a great way to learn about it" —Janelle Shane
+##### Desire lines, adversarial attacks, salt circles
+##### Make your own systems
+  * Coem, Katherine Yang (2022)

 >"An anti-fascist approach to AI is a positive refusal, a rejection of certain forms of apparatus and a commitment to radical alternatives. [...]
 Our ambition should stretch beyond the timid idea of AI governance, which accepts what we’re already being subjected to, and instead look to transform our apparatuses into a technical practice that supports the common good." —Dan McQuinlin, Resisting AI @mcquillanResistingAIAntifascist

 Tactical media are works that resist, revise, reverse their materials to engage political [potentials].
 In her "Manifesto of the Broken Machine," Sarah Sharma shows how we might work *with* perceptions of [women and others as] outliers and errors, in order to work *against* the systems that frame them as such: **"A feminism of the Broken Machine focuses on and uses the logic of the machines to highlight current power dynamics that are otherwise hard to pinpoint.
 The Broken Machine uncovers and incites new power moves."** @sharmaManifestoBrokenMachine2020

->As "an investment in a multiplicity of actions, practices, performances, and interventions," says Raley, "tactical media activities provide models of opposition rather than revolution and aim to undermine a system that, as de Certeau reminds us, 'itself remains intact.'" @raleyTacticalMedia2009
+>As "an investment in a multiplicity of actions, practices, performances, and interventions," says Raley, "tactical media activities provide models of opposition rather than revolution and aim to undermine a system that, as de Certeau reminds us, 'itself remains intact.'" [@raleyTacticalMedia2009]

 David Garcia and Geert Lovink describe tactical media as "An existential aesthetic.
 An aesthetic of Poaching, tricking, reading, speaking, strolling, shopping, desiring.
-Clever tricks, the hunter's cunning, maneuvers, polymorphic situations, joyful discoveries, poetic as well as warlike." @garciaGarciaLovinkABC
+Clever tricks, the hunter's cunning, maneuvers, polymorphic situations, joyful discoveries, poetic as well as warlike." [@garciaGarciaLovinkABC]

 >"learning to inhabit the world in a better way [...] the role of artworks is no longer to form imaginary and utopian realities, but to actually be ways of living and models of action within the existing real" (Bourriaud in Raley Tactical Media)

 >"the lesson I think we need to learn from tactical media practitioners more broadly is that critique and critical reflection are at their most powerful when they do not adopt a spectatorial position on the (putatively neutral) outside, when they do not merely sketch a surface, but rather penetrate the core of the system itself, intensifying identification so as to produce structural change."
 (Raley R. "Dataveillance and Countervailance in @gitelmanRawDataOxymoron2013)

 #### Tech is Techne

-Tech begins with techne, begins with fiber, begins with the meshy matrix that sustains us. @plantZerosOnes1998 Tech means any tool.
-It means not only clay tablets but language becoming discrete written letters instead of a chorus of breath. @carsonErosBittersweetEssay2014
+Tech begins with techne, begins with fiber, begins with the meshy matrix that sustains us. [@plantZerosOnes1998] Tech means any tool.
+It means not only clay tablets but language becoming discrete written letters instead of a chorus of breath. [@carsonErosBittersweetEssay2014]
 It includes the histories of technology erased and rewritten by narratives of conquest and power [cite?].
 It includes technologies of passing, of obfuscation, of survival.
 It includes [XXX]

 Ursula M. Franklin sees technology as a practice, the way things are done, not only the tools with which they are done — a system that includes "far more than its individual material components.
-Technology involves organization, procedures, symbols, new words, equations, and, most of all, a mindset." @franklinRealWorldTechnology2004 She argues this show its deep link with culture.
+Technology involves organization, procedures, symbols, new words, equations, and, most of all, a mindset." [@franklinRealWorldTechnology2004] She argues this show its deep link with culture.
 >"technology defined as practice shows us the deep cultural link of technology." // holistic / prescriptive technologies.

 Thinking of coding as craft moves it back into the realm of holistic technologies, focused on the practitioner, rather than prescriptive ones, focused on production, effectiveness, scale, and management.
 Franklin says prescriptive technologies, while often  "exceedingly effective and efficient, [...] come with an enormous social mortgage.
 The mortgage means that we live in a culture of compliance, that we are ever more conditioned to accept orthodoxy as normal, and to accept that there is only one way of doing 'it.'"
-Meanwhile holistic technologies require muscle memory and instinct; they allow the practitioner to "draw on their own experience, each time applying it to a unique situation." @franklinRealWorldTechnology2004
+Meanwhile holistic technologies require muscle memory and instinct; they allow the practitioner to "draw on their own experience, each time applying it to a unique situation." [@franklinRealWorldTechnology2004]

 <!-- Techne goes back to the earliest tools and humans' relationship with and manipulation of our environments.  -->